olibos/ha-addon-pluxee/README.md

-"sportCulture": the Firefly account ID for the Pluxee Sport/Culture account "transport": the Firefly account ID for the Pluxee Transport account "conso": the Firefly account ID for the Pluxee Consumption account "after": the first date to import the transactions from
+"sportCulture": the Firefly account ID for the Pluxee Sport/Culture account "transport": the Firefly account ID for the Pluxee Transport account "conso": the Firefly account ID for the Pluxee Consumption account "after": the first date to import the transactions from in the format yyyy-mm-dd "importAtStartUp": true to start the import at each add-on start-up, false otherwise
 ```

 ## Installation